Governors Island Tolerance Monument-Vital National Symbol

 (Rocío Alejandra, student, City College of San Francisco)

-Please click here for third-party VIDEO on YOUTUBE
+CLICK here for third-party VIDEO on YOUTUBE

-Click here for Foundation's MISSION on National Heritage Triangle site
+CLICK here for Foundation's MISSION on National Heritage Triangle site

-Click here for QUICK OVERVIEW on Governors Island National Symbol site
+CLICK here for QUICK OVERVIEW on Governors Island NATIONAL SYMBOL site

 "Most of our opinions are based on a dearth of knowledge and lack of understanding."